kraeml/raspboot/README.md

 RASPBERRY-DATA
 ==============

-Post-install scripts that need to be run after the first boot.
+Post-install scripts that need to be run after the first boot and that are run after every re-boot.

 ```
 pi@raspberrypi ~ $ crontab -e